-Discrete Mathematics will cover the following concepts: Logic and its applications: Propositional Logic, Predicates & Quantifiers, Rules of inference, Methods of proofs, Normal forms, Proving Programs Correct; Sets, Relations and Functions: Sets, Set operations, Relations & their properties,

-Functions, Sequences and summations, Ordered Sets and Lattices; Graph Theory: - Representing relations, Graphs & graph models, Euler & Hamilton path, Trees; Induction and recursion: Mathematical induction, Recursivedefinitions & Structural induction; Combinatorics: Basics of counting, Pigeonhole principle, Permutations and Combinations, Binomial coefficients; Recurrence Relations and Generating Functions; Algebras: Groups, Semi-groups, Rings, and Fields.
+Discrete Mathematics will cover the following concepts: Logic and its applications: Propositional Logic, Predicates & Quantifiers, Rules of inference, Methods of proofs, Normal forms, Proving Programs Correct; Sets, Relations and Functions: Sets, Set operations, Relations & their properties, Functions, Sequences and summations, Ordered Sets and Lattices; Graph Theory: - Representing relations, Graphs & graph models, Euler & Hamilton path, Trees; Induction and recursion: Mathematical induction, Recursive definitions & Structural induction; Combinatorics: Basics of counting, Pigeonhole principle, Permutations and Combinations, Binomial coefficients; Recurrence Relations and Generating Functions; Algebras: Groups, Semi-groups, Rings, and Fields.

-MATH 3100: Mathematical Programming
+MATH 3100: Operations Research

-Mathematical programming is the study of techniques for finding an optimal value of some objective function subject to a set of constraints.
-Problems of this nature arise as models of decision processes inmany areas of business, engineering and other fields.
-This course will cover the essential mathematicalfoundations of various mathematical programming problems and solution methods.
+Operations Research is the study of techniques for finding an optimal value of some objective function subject to a set of constraints.
+Problems of this nature arise as models of decision processes in many areas of business, engineering and other fields.
+This course will cover the essential mathematical foundations of various mathematical programming problems and solution methods.
 In particular, thetopics will include elements of convex analysis, linear programming (LP) and the simplex method, duality and sensitivity analysis, transportation problem, Integer programming.
-In addition we will look atapplications of optimization techniques in areas such as production/distribution, scheduling, routing, budgeting and resource allocation.
+In addition we will look at applications of optimization techniques in areas such as production/distribution, scheduling, routing, budgeting and resource allocation.
 We will consider LP as the main part of the course.